Laura Fuentes

 Homemade Pancake Syrup Without Maple

-Add the butter and stir until it has melted into the brown syrup.
-Turn off the heat, add the vanilla or maple extract, and stir.
+2. Add the butter and dissolve it while simmering.
+Turn off the heat, and add the vanilla.

 How to Store It